equinor/fmu-tools/docs/create_fluid_contacts_from_grid.rst

 ===================================

 Function to create fluid contacts surfaces and outlines from grid contact parameters.
-Output will be stored inside RMS under General 2D data in folders ``fluid_contact_surfaces`` and ``fluid_contact_outlines``.
+Output will be stored under the General 2D data folder, in folders ``fluid_contact_surfaces`` and ``fluid_contact_outlines``.

 By default, the function creates a contact surface and outline for each zone